- Different areas of marketing, PR and media sector

 It’s your job to build up the image of the company as portrayed to the public as a brand manager.
 This means having a thorough understanding of what the company does or produces, who the target demographic is and what they respond well to.
 You then work with many departments in the organisation to produce a cohesive brand image across all platforms and products.

-Public relations (PR) manager
+Public relations (PR) officer